 8 unexpected things to do in Nashville

-With titles such as 'Songwriting Capital of the World', 'Music City' and 'Country Music Capital' all associated with this southern belle, it's obvious that Nashville is all about music.
+With titles such as 'Songwriting Capital of the World', 'Music City' and 'Country Music Capital' all associated with this southern belle, it's obvious that Nashville equals music.

 Nashville draws musicians, songwriters and performers from across the United States and the world to its recording studios.
 It is also the base for thousands of session musicians, often referred to as Nashville Cats.

-So it will be even easier to visit iconic Nashville locations such as the Country Music Hall of Fame, the Grand Ole Opry House and the Ryman Auditorium - but it's not all music; Nashville is one of the cultural centres of the South, and visitors will find much to engage the imagination.
+While you will inevitably visit iconic Nashville locations such as the Country Music Hall of Fame, the Grand Ole Opry House and the Ryman Auditorium, it's not all music; Nashville is one of the cultural centres of the South, and you'll find much to engage your imagination.

 The restaurant scene is booming in Nashville, so try out the new openings: Henrietta Red, Bastion and Martin's BBQ SoBro.